 Employers are currently offering a wage and salary increase of four percent plus a one-off payment.
 With a gross minimum wage of EUR 1,900, this would result in a tax-free premium of EUR 756, which means plus 10.56 percent in this lowest wage group, trade chairman Rainer Trefelik recently argued.
 The union rejects one-off payments.

 During the negotiations on Tuesday, an open shopping Sunday in Advent, as recently demanded by shopping center operator Richard Lugner, was not an issue, as was heard from the union.
 Other topics, such as the surcharge regulations in retail, have also receded into the background.
-“With inflation, it’s all about the money,” Teiber said.
+“With inflation, it’s all regarding the money,” Teiber said.

 The union has proposed a new hearing date for November 29.
 Should this not happen, strikes are planned for December 2 and 3.